nec-research/agentquest/README.md

 ```

-## How to Use an LLM agent?
-We provide a set of [examples](/agents/) showcasing how to implement an LLM agent to solve the MasterMind benchmark.
-Generalizing to other benchmarks is straightforward.

-**Note** All the examples require to configure OpenAI/Azure API keys.

 ## How to write a custom driver?

 A driver is a wrapper allowing a user (human, LLM agent, generic script, etc.) to interact with an environment (e.g., AlfWorld, Mastermind).